linhx25/Quant_Marketing_Reading/most_recent.md

 ### ~reading
 - Syllabus_RSM_Avi

+### 20231129_cb_fariness
+- xia-et-al-2004-the-price-is-unfair-a-conceptual-framework-of-price-fairness-perceptions
+- liu-et-al-2023-algorithm-aversion-evidence-from-ridesharing-drivers
+- annotated-Proposal_Hengxu
+- Dynamic Pricing and Consumer Fairness Perceptions
+- Consumer Perceptions of Price (Un)Fairness
+- Algorithms propagate gender bias in the marketplace with consumers cooperation

 ### 20231121_RLHF
 - malika_draft_jmp
+- Training a Helpful and Harmless Assistant with Reinforcement Learning from Human Feedback
+- Secrets of RLHF in Large Language Models Part I- PPO
+- Is RLHF More Difficult than Standard RL
 - Contrastive Preference Learning- Learning from Human Feedback without RL
 - A Course in Reinforcement Learning